GPU implementation of clustering by fast search and find density peak.

 It has been tested that all three backends give the identical clustering results.
 Therefore users can feel free to choose whichever faster and easier for their purposes.
 Concerning speed performace, acceleration from CUDA/OpenCL may give an up to x20 speed up from CPU when dealing with more than a few thousands of data points.
 A preliminary speed test of three backends can be found here.

-No dependency is required for numpy backend.
-And it usually does a good job dealing with small dataset.
+Regarding dependency, no dependency is required for numpy backend.
+And it usually does a good job dealing with small dataset and needs no extra packages.
 However, for users wanting to use GPU acceleration with either CUDA or OpenCL backend, extra dependency is required.

 # if want to use opencl backend pip install pyopencl # if want to use CUDA backend pip install pycuda